Franco Harris

-Franco Harris (March 7, 1950 – December 20, 2022) was an American football running back who played in the National Football League (NFL) for 13 seasons, primarily with the Pittsburgh Steelers.
-He played college football at Penn State University and was selected by the Steelers in the first round of the 1972 NFL Draft.
+Franco Harris (March 7, 1950 – December 20, 2022) was an American professional football player who was a fullback for 13 seasons in the National Football League (NFL), primarily with the Pittsburgh Steelers.
+He played college football for the Penn State Nittany Lions and was selected by the Steelers in the first round of the 1972 NFL draft.
 Harris spent his first 12 seasons with Pittsburgh, earning nine Pro Bowl selections, and was a member of the Seattle Seahawks in his last.

 A four-time Super Bowl winner with the Steelers, Harris was the Most Valuable Player (MVP) of Super Bowl IX.
-He also scored the "Immaculate Reception" touchdown, one of professional football's most famous plays, which gave the Steelers their first playoff win en route to their first Super Bowl title.
+He also scored the "Immaculate Reception" touchdown, one of professional football's most famous plays, which gave the Steelers their first playoff win.
 Harris was inducted into the Pro Football Hall of Fame in 1990.

 Early life and education

 Harris was born in Fort Dix, New Jersey.
 His father, Cad Harris, a Black soldier, served in World War II and was stationed in Italy during the war.
 His mother, Gina Parenti Harris, was a native Italian and became a "war bride", who moved with her husband when he returned to the United States after the end of the war.

-Harris graduated from Rancocas Valley Regional High School in Mount Holly Township, New Jersey, in 1968.
+Harris was a three-sport athlete (football, basketball, and baseball) at Rancocas Valley Regional High School in Mount Holly Township, New Jersey.
+He graduated in 1968.
 He then attended Penn State University, where he played on the Nittany Lions football team.
 Although he was primarily a blocker for the running back during his first year at Penn State, he amassed a career total of 2,002 yards rushing with 24 touchdowns and averaged over 5 yards per carry, while also catching 28 passes for 352 yards and another touchdown.
 He led the team in scoring in 1970.

 Harris's statistics during his final three seasons at Penn State are as follows: